gorkafraga/CRS/Filenames.md

 # Name fields
 On this section:

-- *Modelity-agnostic*: field should be common to all subprojects and types of data
+- *Modelity agnostic*: field should be common to all subprojects and types of data
-- *Modality agnostic*: field that are exclusive to the specific type of recording and/or lab
+- *Modality specific*: fields exclusive to the specific type of recording and/or lab
 - *[REQUIRED | OPTIONAL]*: if an field described as OPTIONAL is missing the user should be able to infer the 'default' information

 ## Modality agnostic